g-aggarwal/mlx-hub/README.md

 Goodbye!
 ```

-In interactive mode, you can enter the following available actions:
+In interactive mode, the following actions are available:

 - `help`: Show the help message with available actions.
 - `scan`: Scan for downloaded MLX models.
 - `suggest`: Suggest MLX models to download.
-- `search <term>`: Search for MLX models using a search term.
+- `search <phrase>`: Search for MLX models using a search phrase.
 - `download <model_id>`: Download a specific model.
 - `delete <model_id>`: Delete a specific model.
 - `exit`: Exit the interactive mode.